 Kurt Vonnegut wrote the kind of books that students in the 1960s bought to stoke their outrage and disdain.
 Outrage over the war in Vietnam, disdain for their conformist, establishment parents.

-Vonnegut based his masterpiece, Slaughterhouse Five, on his experience as a prisoner of war during the firebombing of Dresden.
+Vonnegut wrote his masterpiece, Slaughterhouse Five, about his experience as a prisoner of war during the firebombing of Dresden.
 Twenty-five thousand civilians died in three days of bombing the beautiful old German city.
 Vonnegut and the other POWs dug through the ruins to recover corpses.

 He was born Nov.
 11, 1922 in Indiana, the son of a successful architect and a German heiress.
 The Great Depression ruined his parents and embittered his mother.
 He attended Cornell, but dropped out after Pearl Harbor and enlisted in the Army.
-His mother killed herself with booze and sleeping pills the night before he came home on leave, just before he shipped overseas.
+His mother killed herself with booze and sleeping pills the night before he came home on leave, He was just about to ship overseas.

 The Germans captured him at the Battle of the Bulge and sent him to live in a slaughterhouse in Dresden, where he worked in a malt syrup factory.
 During the firebombing, he survived in a meat locker three stories underground.